 The coral reef along Koh Kradan’s southern Ao Nieng Beach is the best snorkeling I’ve ever experience.
 And, I’ve been snorkeling in quite a few places!

-If you take a day trip the boat driver will usually offer a second snorkeling spot up along the east coast.
+If you take a day trip, the boat driver will usually offer a second snorkeling spot up along the east coast.
 We chose not to snorkel again, but just to chill out on Sunrise Beach as it was stunning.
-It must have some of the clearest water, and whitest sand in all of Thailand!
+This must be some of the clearest water, and whitest sand in all of Thailand!
 You also get a great view of the karst mountains in the background over towards Trang.

 Eating and Drinking on Koh Mook

 Here are a few of our favorite restaurants we found on the island: